Amid surge in food-stamp theft, low-income victims are left on the hook, lawsuit claims

 Agencies are warning food-stamp recipients about the rise in skimming thefts and are advising them to keep their PINs secret, check their accounts regularly for unauthorized transactions and examine card-reading machines for skimming devices.

-But that doesn't go far enough, Gwin said.
+But that doesn't go far enough, Gwin at Mass Law said.
 The lawsuit is asking that the DTA reimburse victims of skimming theft.

 "In our view, the harm and the burden associated with the loss of benefits following skimming-related thefts should not be on the SNAP beneficiaries themselves," she said.